-There’s a lot of challenges in the towing business.
-There’s employees, damages, competition, marketing, insurance, repairs and all the rest.
+There are a lot of challenges in the towing business.
+There are employees, damages, competition, marketing, insurance, repairs, and all the rest.
 But the biggest challenge is quelling an unreasonable desire for control.

 You have to look in the mirror every morning and face the guy who’s responsible for making it all work…and that means staying in control…doesn’t it?

-You’re sending guys on calls, you’re fielding non-consent customer complaints, and you’re juggling it all hoping that it’s not all in vein, and that a damage claim doesn’t cause you to lose all you worked so hard for that day.
+You’re sending guys on calls, you’re fielding non-consent customer complaints, and you’re juggling it all, hoping that it’s not all in vain and that a damage claim doesn’t cause you to lose all you worked so hard for that day.

 Yes…stuff happens.
 But when your desire for complete control causes you to take things personally, you eventually begin hating your business.
 Is that what you want?

-The reason you’re doing this is because you saw a light of hope where everyone else saw too much risk…Isn’t that right?
+The reason you’re doing this is that you saw a light of hope where everyone else saw too much risk…Isn’t that right?

 But here’s the deal.
-Because you want to control what cannot be controlled, you’re always stressed-out.
-And because the towing business is a highly reactive business you’re conditioned to act or respond to whatever you’re presented with in the moment.
-And you’ve become a honed decision making machine.
-And every decision you make, aimed at maintaining control, takes energy.
+Because you want to control what cannot be controlled, you’re always stressed out.
+And because the towing business is a highly reactive business, you’re conditioned to act or respond to whatever you’re presented with at the moment.
+And you’ve become a honed decision-making machine.
+And every decision you make aimed at maintaining control takes energy.

-So I ask you, are you more excited when you’re gaining ground and moving forward or when you’re attempting to control everything out of a fear of loss?
-It’s like the old question, are you running your business or are you letting your business run you?
+So I ask you, are you more excited when you’re gaining ground and moving forward or when you’re attempting to control everything out of fear of loss?
+It’s like the old question, are you running your business, or are you letting your business run you?
 Into the ground?

-Like I said I was there too.
+As I said, I was there too.
 My desire for control made me do things I shouldn’t have done…and it caused me to be miserable.
 And it wasn’t until I realized that I was happiest when I was moving forward that I decided to look around for another way.

 And what I learned was this.